solkim-83/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

      Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 Athena shows an error message.

-      Use resumes at step 2.
+      Use case resumes at step 2.

 #### **Use case: Edit an event**